×

 Programming

-A clear understanding of all goals, requirements, and budget upfront are critical for any project's success.
-In this discovery phase of the design-build process, all elements are listed and evaluated with the client.
+A clear understanding of all goals, requirements, and budget upfront are critical for any project success.
+In thisdiscovery phase of the design-build process all elements are listed and evaluated with the client.
 We often use online imaging tools like Pinterest to catalog ideas.
 At this stage, we begin to compile a short-list of potential builders.
 Selecting the correct builder is one of the most critical steps to provide pricing feedback at all stages of the project to verify budgeting.
 Without the correct experience, many builders are unprepared for the level of detail required and may not correctly budget the project.
-Often, when builders are too busy to provide this service upfront, we recommend hiring an independent, non-biased estimating firm to confirm pricing as the project proceeds.
+Often, when builders are too busy to provide this service upfront we recommend to hire an independent non-biased estimating firm to confirm pricing as the project proceeds.

 • Minimum duration*